XSockets/XSockets.NET-4.0/README.md

 ##Supported Platforms
 ###Server system requirements

 Since XSockets.NET is built to run on both .NET and Mono the server can be hosted pretty much anywhere.
+The server side only has .NET (or Mono equivalent) as requirements!

 ###Client system requirements